Backrooms (film)

 Critical response

-Amy Nicholson for Los Angeles Times described the film as a feature expansion of Kane Parsons' viral internet project, praising its unsettling visual concept but thought that is less a conventional horror film and more as a surreal, dreamlike experience of a moving Salvador Dalí painting.
-She also highlighted the performances of the cast, including Chiwetel Ejiofor and Renate Reinsve.[29]
+Amy Nicholson for Los Angeles Times described the film as a feature expansion of Parsons' web series, praising its unsettling visual concept but thought it less a conventional horror film and more a surreal, dreamlike experience of a moving Salvador Dalí painting.
+She also highlighted the performances of the cast, including Chiwetel Ejiofor and Renate Reinsve.[52]
 Dan Bayer of Next Best Picture praised Reinsve and Ejiofor for conveying emotion through subtle acting even when the script is sparse.
-He also said Parsons arrived "as a fully formed filmmaker," with exceptional control over imagery, pacing, and dread.[30]
-Sonny Bunch of The Bulwark argued that while the movie can be overly explicit in its themes, its emotional honesty, visual creativity, and psychological depth make it "tremendously effective," "astute," and memorable.[31]
+He also said Parsons arrived "as a fully formed filmmaker", with exceptional control over imagery, pacing, and dread.[53]
+Sonny Bunch of The Bulwark argued that while the movie can be overly explicit in its themes, its emotional honesty, visual creativity, and psychological depth make it "tremendously effective", "astute", and memorable.[54]

 Owen Gleiberman of Variety highlighted Parsons' skill at creating dread through mood, sound design, and eerie visuals rather than conventional jump scares.
-He said the film draws comparisons to Eraserhead (1977), Skinamarink (2022), and The Shining (1980) for its haunting use of empty spaces and dreamlike horror.[32]
-Peter Bradshaw of The Guardian highlighted the film's oppressive atmosphere, striking production design, and unsettling yellow-lit visuals, comparing its themes and style to Japanese horror, Severance (2022–present), and The Rehearsal (2022–present).[33]
-Angie Han from The Hollywood Reporter praised Backrooms as an unsettling and immersive expansion of the universe, highlighting Parsons' use of labyrinthine spaces, sterile fluorescent lighting, and a constant sense of disorientation to build tension.[1]
+Gleiberman drew comparisons to Eraserhead (1977), The Shining (1980), and Skinamarink (2022), based on the film's dreamlike horror and use of empty spaces.[55]
+Peter Bradshaw of The Guardian highlighted the film's oppressive atmosphere, striking production design, and unsettling yellow-lit visuals, comparing its themes and style to Japanese horror, Severance (2022–present), and The Rehearsal (2022–present).[56]
+Angie Han from The Hollywood Reporter praised Backrooms as an unsettling and immersive expansion of the universe, highlighting Parsons' use of labyrinthine spaces, sterile fluorescent lighting, and a constant sense of disorientation to build tension.[57]

 Future